flare-foundation/docs/docs/tech/ftso.md

 A percentage of the annual network **inflation** is reserved to reward FTSO data providers, and distributed uniformly among the year's reward epochs (reward epochs are 7-days long on Songbird and 3.5-days long on Flare).

-Each reward epoch, rewards are distributed among all data providers whose submission [was not discarded](#resulting-price-calculation), according to their [Vote Power](#vote-power).
+Each reward epoch, rewards are distributed among all data providers whose submission fell [within 50% range of the calculated median price](#resulting-price-calculation).

 Then, each provider takes a **configurable fee** (20% by default) and distributes the rest of the reward among **all contributors to its Vote Power**, i.e. itself and all its delegators, according to the delegated amounts.
 Find more details in [the Delegation guide (Reward Claiming)](../user/delegation/reward-claiming-in-detail.md#reward-amount-in-depth).